 What about the Mediterranean Diet?

-There may not be one universal “best” diet for everyone, but for the majority of people, an eating plan that emphasizes whole foods over processed ones and one that contain at least some plant-based foods is best for weight control and for disease risk.
+There may not be one universal “best” diet for everyone, but for the majority of people, an eating plan that emphasizes whole foods over processed ones and one that contains at least some plant-based foods is best for weight control and for disease risk.
 A number of studies show a Mediterranean or DASH-style, one that emphasizes plant-based foods, including fruits, vegetables, whole grains, healthy fats, and nuts, and de-emphasizes processed foods and red meat, is linked with a lower risk of stroke, heart disease, obesity, type 2 diabetes, depression, and overall mortality.
 Until you’re able to get genetically tested to find out what YOUR optimal diet is, this way of eating has the strongest evidence in its favor.

 It’s really hard to imagine that there are people who respond best to a diet high in sugar and processed foods.
 Even in the mouse study where one strain of mice didn’t develop obesity or signs of disease on a Western diet, it didn’t improve their health.
 Some people may be able to get by with eating processed foods and sugar without ill effects, at least in the short-term, this type of diet isn’t optimal for anyone’s health.
 Remember too, these studies only show the short-term effects of a particular type of diet.
 What happens when you eat a fast food diet over many years?